Rinaldi clan: History

 The Rinaldi clan was founded in 1989 from the split of the Mazzarella clan.
 The clan from the beginning was marked by great blood ties between its leaders, their leadership was conventional, strong and imposing.
 The first head of the clan was Antonio Rinaldi, known as 'O Giallo, boss with great criminal capabilities and killed in 1989 by order of Gennaro Mazzarella.
 After the death of 'O Giallo, his brother Vincenzo took the reins of the clan.
 Leader of considerable criminal charisma, Vincenzo was killed in 1996, after an escalation of violence between the Rinaldi and Mazzarella clans.
 And the other brother, Gennaro, called 'O lione, replaced him at the head of the organization.
 Between the years 1996 and 2009, the clan was heavily active in the international counterfeiting market.
-In order to coordinate the group's affairs, the top members of the organization moved abroad.
+To coordinate the group's affairs, the top members of the organization moved abroad.
 This absence of the leaders on the territory has made the group extremely vulnerable to the constant attempts of other clans, in the eastern area of Naples, to expand their territories.

 The organization only strongly recovered in the territory of San Giovanni a Teduccio, when Ciro Rinaldi, called My way, took control of the clan in the 2010s.
 In fact, the clan reached its peak in 2017 and 2018, having created small factions in other parts of the city, one led by Luigi Esposito called "o’ sciamarro", and another controlled by Luisa De Stefano, called "La pazzignana" in the Rione De Gasperi, Ponticelli.
 Ciro Rinaldi, according to the investigators, has a cynical strategist's mind and the typical liveliness of the ruthless criminal.